brsr/antitile/docs/conway.rst

 In fact, all Conway operators `y` can be expressed as `y = $xj`, where `x` is some alternating or Conway operator.
 This is easier to see by going backwards from the operator.
-By symmetry, if `g` is odd, there is an edge that lies on or crosses the center point of the edge in the chamber structure.
 Otherwise, if `g` is even, either a vertex lies there or a face contains the center point.
 If `g` is odd, either split the edge with a degree-2 vertex at the center point, or replace the edge with a digon.
 Then the alternating chamber structure of `x`